TheZambi/COMP/README.md

 (Describe how the syntactic error recovery of your tool works.
 Does it exit after the first error?)

-TODO: How does it actually work

 Whenever the compiler detects a syntactic error, it attempts to recover, in order to find further errors in the code.
 This error recovery was implemented in the statements (imports, var declarations, assignements, method calls, etc) and while loops.
+These errors are added to a list called `reports` and latter shown to the user.

+These errors are detected inside a `try` statement and dealt with inside the `catch`statement.
+To deal with these errors we created a `error_skipto` function that receives as a parameter a token value, and skips all tokens until it reaches the one received as parameter.

 ## SEMANTIC ANALYSIS: